MarcinGralka/GithubAPI/README.md

 2. Create a virtual environment

 3. Install the required packages:
-  'pip install -r packages.txt'
+   `pip install -r packages.txt`

 4. Run the Django development server:
-  'python manage.py runserver'
+   `python manage.py runserver`

-5. Open your web browser and go to http://localhost:8000/github/search/?keyword=<keyword> to search for repositories.
-Replace `<keyword>` with your search term.
+5. Open your web browser and go to http://localhost:8000/github/search/?keyword=term to search for repositories.
+Replace `term` with your search term.

 ## API Endpoint